Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 * EndpointName.AutonomousComponent.Commands
 * EndpointName.AutonomousComponent.Events

 While it might make sense to directly reference the \*.Commands assemblies from the sender and receiver endpoints, it might not for the \*.Events assemblies as they are used by many subscribing endpoints.
-In those cases, it could make sense to share the assembly through NuGet packages as opposed to using a direct reference.
+In those cases, considering sharing the assembly through NuGet packages as opposed to using a direct reference.